lee-lindley/plsql_utilities/README.md

     ALTER SESSION SET PLSQL_CCFLAGS='use_app_log:TRUE,use_app_parameter:TRUE,use_mime_type:TRUE,use_split:TRUE';

 If you do not want to install the package *mime_type* as part of *html_email_udt*, set that compile directive to FALSE.
+It is configured to not compile the package unless it is TRUE.

-If you do not want to install the Function *split*, set that compile directive to FALSE and comment out the call to '@split.sql'.
+If you do not want to install the Function *split*, set that compile directive to FALSE and comment out the call to "@split.sql".

-If you do not want to install *app_parameter*, set that compile directive to FALSE and comment out the call to '@app_parameter.sql'.
+If you do not want to install *app_parameter*, set that compile directive to FALSE and comment out the call to "@&&subdir/install_app_parameter.sql".

-If you do not want to install *app_log*, set that compile directive to FALSE and comment out the call to '@app_log.sql'.
+If you do not want to install *app_log*, set that compile directive to FALSE and comment out the call to "@&&subdir/install_app_log.sql".

-If you are not using any of those four, you can simply run the individual script without setting *PLSQL_CCFLAGS* as the default value of any unset compile directives is NULL which we handle correctly.
+Those four require that you change the PLSQL_CCFLAGS compile directive settings.
+The others do not.
+You can simply comment out the call to run them, or run them directly.
+Each subdirectory has an "install.sql" file, but you might want to read through the corresponding "install_*.sql" file for configuration information and notes before running.

+There are three "define" statements for default values for the *html_email_udt* constructor that should also be set appropriately.

 ## app_lob

 Several LOB functions and procedures that should be in *DBMS_LOB* IMHO.
 The names are description enough.

-- file_to_blob
+- blob_to_file
 ```sql
     PROCEDURE blob_to_file(
         p_filename                 VARCHAR2